 In an article called Productivity, Lost Time, and the Power of AI to Make Search Easier, the author cites a 2001 IDC white paper on a study that showed “workers who manage, create, or edit documents for a company were spending up to 2.5 hours per day searching for what they needed”.
 The same article mentions another IDC white paper published in 2012 which found that of the 1,200 information workers and IT professionals surveyed, an average of 4.5 hours a week was spent looking for documents.
 That’s a lot of time wasted.

-Cloud-based solution Benify enables companies to centralise and automate the way they administrate processes from onboarding to distributing data to local insurers, carriers and payrolls.
+Benify's global benefits and total rewards platform enables companies to centralize and automate the way they administrate processes from onboarding to distributing data to local insurers, carriers and payrolls.
 The portal also reduces the number of inquiries to HR by allowing employees to access all their employment information all in one place saving time and resources both employer and employee.